evercam/ex_nvr/README.md

 NVR (Network Video Recorder) for Elixir using [Membrane Framework](https://github.com/membraneframework)

-## Roadmap
-### v1
-- [ ] Ingest RTSP stream and save to disk
-- [ ] Transcode RTSP stream to WebRTC to play live stream in browser.
-- [ ] API to access snapshots from live or recorded
-- [ ] API to access recording clips of any length
-- [ ] WebUI to play live stream & browse recordings

-### v2
-- [ ] Architecture to allow for running ML models with local storage of results
-- [ ] Rules for cloud syncing of metadata, thumbnails & clips
-- [ ] Application for management of multiple NVRs

 ## Installation

 To get started with `ex_nvr` it's preferrable and easy to create a docker image (we don't have built images available right now, but we'll do soon).